Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Jax wants to compete to the point of exclusion.
 He wants to brutality kill max so that max wont die and so that no other cybervator will ever want attempt to join again
 Spike's envy leads him compete to the level of winning by all means even if it means cheating and injuring opponents Bursun like Max wants to cooperate an is an example of taking cooperation to far to the state of tyranny. he shows a world with the absence of competition.
 His compassion leads him towards tyranny

 Minia hates competition to the point of self righteousness.
-Redistributing wealth to those she thinks deserves it most.He wants to eliminate the CNS championships so that everyone can compete including humans leaving just cyber.beast mining.
+Redistributing wealth to those she thinks deserves it most.
+She wants to eliminate the CNS championships so that everyone can compete including humans leaving just cyber.beast mining.
+She will often hep other cyber.fighters mine cyber.beast.
+This means splitting the cyber.beast gems between herself the the person she helped.
+Most if not all perceive this to be her stealing from them.
+Spike and/or Max however sees it what she believes she is doing which is her helping others

-Kyshumu  Being at the top he sets the bar for what is possible for a cyber.fighter but helps people doing everything to the point of handicapping them.
+Kyshumu represents what it means to be at the top of the competitive hierarchy.
+Being at the top he sets the bar for what is possible for a cyber.fighter and help to elevate those who are lower on the hierarchy.
+But he helps people doing everything to the point of handicapping them.

 Everyone is a leader in their own right
-Max lacks strength but leads by example pathing new paths for other to follow along side him.
+Max lacks strength but leads by example paving new paths for other to follow along side him.
 Despite not wanting be a leader he must become one in order to create harmony between humans and cybervators as he has compassion to understand both sides.
-He must learn that as a person in a poison of power it is his duty be a good citizen.
+He must learn that as a person in a position of power, it is his duty be a good citizen.
 To turn his pedestal into a platform and share with those less fortunate
 Bursun paves paths in secrecy and drags other to follow.
 He leads despite resent his position of being held on the pedestal/platform
 Aarock lacks knowledge but leads by pushing others Minia will on lead those she deems worthy by feeding them (gems) before feeding her self